c1728p9/board-recovery-instructions/unbricking_guide.md

 Now, unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.

 ## Safely update with Windows 10
-Follow the steps in this section if the flowchart at the beginning of the document determined that your board is susceptible to bricking.
+If the flowchart in the beginning of the document sent you to this section, then follow the steps below to safely update your device on a Windows 10 machine.

 ### Required items
 * Windows 10 machine